 Road Hazards

-Motorcycle riders are more susceptible than a passenger vehicle to injury caused by road hazards.
+Motorcycle riders are more susceptible than passenger vehicles to injury caused by road hazards.
 Potholes, slick pavement conditions, objects in the roadway, or irregularities of the lanes can cause a serious crash.

 Inexperience